SuyashLakhotia/BootstrapCards/README.md

 1. Download this repo [here](https://github.com/SuyashLakhotia/BootstrapCards/archive/master.zip).
 2. Navigate to the `dist/` folder on Terminal.
-3. Install all the Bower dependencies using `bower install` or update them using `bower update`.
+3. Update the Bower dependencies using `bower update`.
 4. Copy the contents of `dist/` to your project folder.

 ### Customizing *Bootstrap Cards*